wendyverdonk93/docs/content/api/orders/post_order_template.md

 ----------------
 __description__ | string

-A text which will be shown with the order in your MultiSafepay account.
-If the customer's bank supports it this description will also be shown on the customer's bank statement.
-Max.
-200 characters.
+Text that appears with the order in your MultiSafepay account and on the customer's bank statment (if supported by the customer's bank).
+Format: Maximum 200 characters.
 HTML is not supported.
-Use the 'items' or 'shopping_cart' objects for this.
+Use the `items` or `shopping_cart` objects for this.

 ----------------
 __payment_options__ | object

+Contains the `redirect_url`, `cancel_url` and [`notification_url`](/developer/api/notification-url).

 ----------------
 __notification_url__ | string

-Endpoint where we will send the notifications to [notification_url](/developer/api/notification-url)
+Endpoint for MultiSafepay to send status updates and other notifications to.
+For more information, see [notification_url](/developer/api/notification-url).

 ----------------
 __redirect_url__ | string

-Customer will be redirected to this page after a successful payment.
-In the event that the transaction is marked with the status [uncleared](/faq/general/multisafepay-glossary/#uncleared), the customer will also be redirected to the thank-you page of the webshop.
-The uncleared status will not be passed on to the customer who will experience the payment as successful at all times.
+The page the customer is redirected to after completing payment.
+If the transaction status changes to [**Uncleared**](/payments/methods/credit-and-debit-cards/user-guide/evaluating-uncleared-transactions/), the customer is also redirected to your thank-you page.
+**Note:** Customers never see an **Uncleared** status.
+They always experience the payment as successful.

 ----------------
 __cancel_url__ | string

-Customer will be redirected to this page after a failed payment.
+The page the customer is redirected to if the payment fails.

 ----------------
 __template__ | object

-A template object structure.Template structure overrules template_id.
+A template object structure.
+The template structure overrides the `template_id`.

 ----------------
 __template_id__ | string

+The identifier of a saved template from your MultiSafepay account.
-Saved template identifier.
-Template structure overrules template_id.
+The template structure overrides the `template_id`.

 {{% /description %}}